A Disaster is Coming! A 20-Point Checklist to Get You Prepared for the Next Disaster!

 6. Gather your cold-weather clothing.
 If it is winter and you could lose power, you want to be able to stay warm.
 Make sure you have stocking caps, gloves, scarves, warm shoes and socks, coats, boots, and lots of layers to stay warm.
 In case of a nuclear war or an exploding volcano, you might have to worry about the resulting ash cloud which would keep your climate considerably cooler.

 8. Have your auxiliary heat sources ready to go.
-If you have a wood stove, get your kindling in the house and your firewood stacked by the house or in the house.
+If you have a wood stove, get your kindling in the house and your firewood stacked by the house or inside.
 If you are using kerosene or propane heaters, be sure you have kerosene or propane tanks filled and ready to go.
 I would also have battery-powered carbon monoxide detectors ready to use with the batteries checked for freshness.

 10. Do you have gas stored?
-You should check your gas stores and if the gas is good.
+You should check your gas stores and see if the gas is good.
 You might need that gas for your generator, chainsaw, and/or your vehicle.
 If you don’t have any gas stored, you will want to get some in case gas pumps are not working or have run out of gas.
 I would get non-oxygenated gas and a gas stabilizer for long-term storage.

-12. Get your bug out bags ready to go.
+12. Get your bug-out bags ready to go.
 You might have to leave your home.
 Even though bugging in is usually your best option, you may have no choice but to leave.
-Get your bug out bags ready to go by the chosen exit door.
-You will also want your 72-hour kit and some cases of water ready to go too.
-If you have time, fill your chosen bug out vehicle with gas and get your vehicle emergency kits in order too.
+Get your bug-out bags ready to go by the chosen exit door.
+You will also want your 72-hour kit and some cases of water ready to go, too.
+If you have time, fill your chosen bug-out vehicle with gas and get your vehicle emergency kits in order, too.
 Be ready to leave.

 14. Make sure you are ready to defend yourself.
-This is important especially if you live in an urban setting.
+This is important, especially if you live in an urban setting.
 Looters can and will be coming.
 Be ready to defend your home and your family.
 Have a way to block doors and ground-level windows.
 Have your gun ready to use.
 Be mentally ready to defend yourself by any means necessary.

 16. Get your entertainment supplies together.
 Otherwise called boredom busters, have some things to do to entertain yourself and your family.
 Make a pile of books to read, games to play, knitting or crocheting to do, and anything else that takes no electricity to do or play.
-You will have downtime or will need to distract during a disaster.
+You will have downtime or need to be distracted during a disaster.
 Plan for this because (1) if you have little ones, they will need to be distracted and (2) we all need to be distracted in times of stress and will need something to do to pass the time.

 19. Have a plan for sanitation.
 What will you do for sanitation?
-If you are using toilets, you will need to have extra water for flushing.
-You will need to explain to the others about when to flush and when not to.
+If you are using the toilets, you will need extra water for flushing.
+You will need to explain to the others when to flush and when not to.
 If you are using buckets and bags, you will need a way to dispose of the waste.
 Also, have plenty of toilet paper and flushable wipes on hand.
 You will also need a plan for trash.
 If you can compost, you will need a place to do that.
 If you can burn trash, you will need a way to do that.
-I would also make sure the trash cans have good tight-fitting lids.
+I would also make sure the trash cans have good, tight-fitting lids.

 This is a basic checklist.
 Some of you will not have to worry about all these things.
 Some of you will have more to worry about than these things.
 I would print out this checklist and personalize it for yourself to develop your own plan.
 While you will be worrying about these things leading up to a disaster, a lot of this checklist can be done long before any disaster hits.